Close

 Brendan Lowry

-(Petya Trofimov) is a proud CWRU/CPH MFA Acting student in his second year of study.
-You may have recently seen him in the CWRU/CPH production of The Cherry Orchard (Petya Trofimov) or in the ensemble of CPH's Pride and Prejudice.
-Other favorite credits include Floyd Collins (Floyd Collins), Guys more(Petya Trofimov) is a proud CWRU/CPH MFA Acting student in his second year of study.
-You may have recently seen him in the CWRU/CPH production of The Cherry Orchard (Petya Trofimov) or in the ensemble of CPH's Pride and Prejudice.
+(Petya Trofimov) is a proud CWRU/CPH MFA Acting student in third and final year of study.
+You may have recently seen him in the CPH production of Fiddler on the Roof (Motel Kamzoil) or in the CWRU/CPH production of Season's Greetings (Clive Morris).
+Other favorite credits include Floyd Collins more(Petya Trofimov) is a proud CWRU/CPH MFA Acting student in third and final year of study.
+You may have recently seen him in the CPH production of Fiddler on the Roof (Motel Kamzoil) or in the CWRU/CPH production of Season's Greetings (Clive Morris).
 Other favorite credits include Floyd Collins (Floyd Collins), Guys and Dolls (Sky Masterson), and Godspell (John/Judas).
 Originally from Colorado Springs, Colorado, he received his BFA in Musical Theatre from Colorado Mesa University.
 Along with being a performer Brendan is an avid photographer, especially focusing on the local sights and architecture in the city.
 Brendan looks forward to another year exploring and living in Cleveland.
 Check out and follow Brendan's other works and interests: @bkylowry / bkylowry.com

 Christina McSheffrey